bitcoin/bitcoin/doc/developer-notes.md

     case Tabs::network_graph: return 2;
     case Tabs::peers: return 3;
-    } // no default case, so the compiler can warn about missing cases assert(false);
+    } // no default case, so the compiler can warn about missing cases UNREACHABLE();
 }
 ```

-*Rationale*: The comment documents skipping `default:` label, and it complies with `clang-format` rules.
-The assertion prevents firing of `-Wreturn-type` warning on some compilers.
+*Rationale*: The comment documents skipping the `default:` case, and it complies with `clang-format` rules.
+The `UNREACHABLE` macro prevents firing of `-Wreturn-type`/`C4715` warnings on some compilers.
+In the RPC code, the `NONFATAL_UNREACHABLE` macro might be more appropriate instead.

 Strings and formatting
 ------------------------